From BR Bullpen

 - School Jefferson High School (Tampa, FL)

 - Born October 31, 1963 in Tampa, FL USA

 Fred McGriff played 19 seasons in the majors, finishing with 493 home runs, exactly the same as Lou Gehrig.
 Although Fred never won an MVP award, he finished first in the American League in Adjusted OPS in 1989.

 From 1992 to 2008, McGriff held the unusual distinction of being the last player in both the American and National Leagues to lead the league in home runs while hitting less than 40.
-(McGriff hit 36 as a Toronto Blue Jay in 1989, then 35 in 1992 as a member of the San Diego Padres.)
+(McGriff hit 36 as a member of the Toronto Blue Jays in 1989, then 35 in 1992 as a member of the San Diego Padres.)
 Miguel Cabrera led the AL with 37 in 2008.
 However, McGriff is still the last person in the NL to do so.

 In 2008, McGriff is a Special Advisor for the Tampa Bay Rays.

 - 5-time All-Star (1992, 1994-1996 & 2000)

 - 3-time Silver Slugger Award Winner (1989/AL, 1992/NL & 1993/NL)